EntwistleOx/vue-vuetify/README.md

 # VueJS & Vuetify

-Chanllenge for desafio Latam, using VueJS and Vuetify.
+Challenge for desafio Latam, using VueJS and Vuetify.
 Data from json file.

 ## Project setup